Mortgage Glossary

 Lender’s Mortgage Insurance (LMI)

 Insurance that protects the lender if you default on your loan.
-In NZ, this typically applies when you have less than 20% deposit.
+In New Zealand, this typically

 LVR (Loan-to-Value Ratio)

-The percentage of a property's value that you're borrowing.
-For example, a $400,000 mortgage on a $500,000 property is 80% LVR.
+The percentage of a property’s value that you’re borrowing.
+For example, if you’re buying a

 Mortgagee Sale